Easter egg carton label

 To cover up the markings on the side of the carton’s lid, the template also has strips of bright, colorful stripes for you to glue on the sides.
 Again, I was limited by the length of the paper, so you’ll need to do a little cutting and overlapping on these pieces as well.

-Now grab a craft knife and carefully cut out the strips where they cover the holes in the front of the lid, so that you’ll be able to close the lid securely.
+To fix it, grab a craft knife and carefully cut out the strips where they cover the holes in the front of the lid.
+Once you do this, you’ll be able to close the lid securely.

 And there you have it — the cutest egg carton ever!
 Wouldn’t this be a wonderful way to take dyed Easter eggs to a party or Easter dinner?
 It would even be a fun addition to an Easter basket or a gift for a friend.